Select any two GPUs for comparison

 The Radeon HD 7730M has 1024 MB more video memory than the GeForce GT 720M, so is likely to be much better at displaying game textures at higher resolutions.
 This is supported by the fact that the Radeon HD 7730M also has superior memory performance overall.

 The GeForce GT 720M has 96 Shader Processing Units and the Radeon HD 7730M has 512.
 However, the actual shader performance of the GeForce GT 720M is 192 and the actual shader performance of the Radeon HD 7730M is 460.8.
-The Radeon HD 7730M having 268.8 better shader performance and an altogether better performance when taking into account other relevant data means that the Radeon HD 7730M delivers a marginally smoother and more efficient experience when processing graphical data than the GeForce GT 720M.
+The Radeon HD 7730M having 268.8 better shader performance and an altogether better performance when taking into account other relevant data means that the Radeon HD 7730M delivers a slightly smoother and more efficient experience when processing graphical data than the GeForce GT 720M.

 The Radeon HD 7730M requires 25 Watts to run but there is no entry for the GeForce GT 720M.